Models of random subtrees of a graph: Random subtrees of a tree

 which suffices to conclude (the third equality comes from \eref{eq:q1} and \eref{eq:q2}). \end{proof}

 \begin{rem} In \cite{MSZ09}, much more general models of evaporation processes are designed, for which the law of the remaining tree can be computed; they can be turned into evaporation procedure and stopped when a given size is obtained.
 We don't pursue the description of these results here since it is not clear for the moment that they are useful to target any important distributions.
-The configurations represented in Fig. \ref{Fig:BG} allow to reject a lot of algorithms relying on leaf evaporation on the UST to sample $\uniform(\TT{G}{n})$; on this picture, the two blue subtrees induce the same subgraph on $G$: to get them after leaves evaporation, the leaf evaporation procedure needs to destroy every green subtree before destroying any blue edge.
-But, blue edges do not appear simultaneously in the two cases: 2 blue edges adjacent to leaves are present in the right hand side at the beginning, and in the right hand side, progressively, up to 5 blue leaves may be present at some (random) time during the evaporation.
+The configurations represented in Fig. \ref{Fig:BG} allow us to reject a lot of algorithms relying on leaf evaporation on the UST to sample $\uniform(\TT{G}{n})$; on this picture, both blue subtrees induce the same subgraph on $G$: to get them after leaf evaporation, the leaf evaporation procedure needs to destroy every green subtree before destroying any blue edge.
+But, blue edges do not appear simultaneously in both cases: 2 blue edges adjacent to leaves are present in the right-hand side at the beginning, and in the right-hand side, progressively, up to 5 blue leaves may be present at some (random) time during the evaporation.

 \end{rem}